vshl/notes-app/README.md

 * Creating a new note, the user can create a note with a title, body and tags

-* Title and body are mandatory, the tags are optional
+* Title and body are mandatory, the tags are optional.
+The tags are a comma separated list.

 * Tags are browsable and for this assignment, the user can only view and delete tags